1995 Ferrari F50

 Put to the test, the F50 was four seconds faster around the course at Fiorino than the F40 that preceded it.
 Even Ferrari’s then-president, Luca di Montezemolo, gushed with praise.
 He told Motor Trend in a 1995 review that the F50 would be “the first and last Formula 1 car with two seats.”

 The car hit the American market with an unusual lease program designed to prevent speculators profiting shortly after the F50s landed stateside.
 Of the 349 examples claimed to have been built, just 55 were earmarked for the American market, including the car offered here.
 Finished in popular Rossa Corsa, this example was the 16th built for U.S. delivery and was sold new by Miller Motorcars to John Hirsch of Greenwich, Connecticut.
 After being acquired by the principal of Ferrari of Atlanta in 2000, the car was treated to an especially rigorous service regimen.
-Approximately $300,000 has been spent on servicing this car at the Ferrari showrooms in Atlanta and Fort Lauderdale to ensure it remains in top condition.
-It is one of just a handful of F50s known to have had the advanced fuel-tank bags replaced.
+Servicing took place at both Ferrari showrooms in Atlanta and Fort Lauderdale to ensure it remained in top running condition, and it is one of just a handful of F50s known to have had the advanced fuel-tank bags replaced.

-This well-known example has been awarded the Ferrari Club of America’s Coppa di Platino and was Ferrari Classiche–certified in June 2018.
+The owner’s mission was accomplished, as this well-known example was awarded the Ferrari Club of America’s Coppa di Platino its first outing at the Cavallino Classic in January 2018 and was Ferrari Classiche–certified in June 2018.
 The car remains in immaculate condition as both a concours winner and as an extremely well-preserved original example.
 The original carbon-fiber pattern remains visible beneath the Rosso paint as one would expect from an original and correct F50.
 Additionally, the car retains its original accessories, including the removable targa top with its original road case, as well as a complete three-piece luggage set.
 Furthermore, the F50 includes two sets of keys, owner’s manuals, Ferrari flashlight, tire inflator, car cover, and a complete set of tools, including the wheel wrench with bag and a case of spare lightbulbs and belts.

 More than 20 years after it arrived, the F50 remains an absolute high point in Ferrari’s history.
 As both a rare U.S.-delivery car and a superlatively cared-for example, this F50 will find itself among the best of its kind for its next loving caretaker.